Program> Minor in French

 Courses in the minor may not be counted toward your major, but may be used to satisfy preparation for the major and general education requirements, if applicable.

-As soon as you decide to declare your French minor with the French and Francophone Studies Program, contact the program director, Dr.Anne Donadey at (619) 594-0815 (EBA 308), or email@example.com.
+As soon as you decide to declare your French minor with the French and Francophone Studies Program, contact the program director, Dr.Anne Donadey at (619) 594-0815 (SH 224E, enter through SH 224A), or firstname.lastname@example.org.

 High School Equivalents